-JEL codes: A2, C87, Y10 1 This guide was written with my students in mind.
-I am releasing it into the wild as others may find it helpful but mainly as a commitment device to prevent me extending it further.
-Comments to kevin.denny@ucd.ie 1.
-Introduction It has often been said that a picture paints a thousand words.
+Basic Stata graphics for social science students Kevin Denny 1 1.
+Introduction It is often said that a picture paints a thousand words.
 This is certainly true when it comes to data analysis.
-There are two good reasons to acquire some skills in graphing your data: (1) Graphical methods are a powerful way for a researcher to explore data and (2) graphs can be a very useful way of illustrating your data and results whether it is in a presentation, a project or a thesis.
+There are two good reasons to acquire some skills in graphing your data: (1) Graphical methods are a powerful way for a researcher to explore their data and (2) graphs can be a very useful way of illustrating your data and results whether it is in a presentation, a project or a thesis.
 To motivate the first reason above, consider the following set of graphs: